 I cried.
 I prayed a lot, not for healing exactly, but for answers.
 I demanded, “Why, God?
 Why us?
 Where did these things come from?
 Why does gluten wrack my body with pain?
 Why do peanuts dot my little girl’s face with splotches, red and hot?
 Why does cow’s milk make my baby boy sick and swollen?
 Aren’t these foods you made?
 Why are they suddenly turning on us?”
 God didn’t give me a clear cut answer, but He did sustain me through those early days.
 The more I prayed, the more I learned, and the more I learned, the more disillusioned I became with the Standard American Diet, so the more we started bending toward clean eating.

 Let me be clear: our diet is not perfectly clean.
-Sometimes I buy my little guy a tub of over-priced dairy free yogurt because the little guy’s heart explodes with happiness over such a treat.
+Sometimes I buy my little guy a tub of over-priced dairy free yogurt because his heart explodes with happiness over such a treat.
 I don’t freak out if my kids enjoy a lollypop when they find the Lemur at Trader Joe’s.
 The kids eat Cheerios now and then.
-I’ve traded in my frenetic attitude toward food for a healthier perspective (most of the time), doing the best I can with what I’ve got, continuing to pray the kids outgrow their allergies but preparing myself for the long haul.
-I’m thankful to be at a place where we’re not floundering under the weight of it anymore, but goodness I remember those early days as being really, really hard.
+I’ve traded in my frenetic attitude toward food for a healthier perspective (most of the time).
+I am doing the best I can with what I’ve got while continuing to pray the Goobies outgrow their allergies, all while bracing myself for the long haul.
+I’m thankful to be at a place where we are not floundering under the weight of it anymore, but goodness I remember those early days as being really, really hard.